hymancortista/activedirectory-deploy/README.md

 <img width="543" height="545" alt="image" src="https://github.com/user-attachments/assets/7e251b29-191e-4a6d-a665-a87b4a9da2cb" />

-Promote as a DC: Setup a new forest as mydomain.com (can be anything, just remember what it is) Restart and then log back into DC-1 as user: mydomain.com\labuser
+Promote as a DC: Setup a new forest as mydomain.com<br />
+Restart and then log back into DC-1 as user: mydomain.com\labuser

 <img width="361" height="447" alt="image" src="https://github.com/user-attachments/assets/0731e9ad-d94b-4ce3-8b4e-0d107a7423c8" />